 5. Avoid Hormones, Antibiotics And Drugs In Animal Products

 Often, we don’t think about what animals are eating!
 Just the way how we don’t want to fill our bodies with chemicals, we should not want their bodies pumped with them either.
 When those chemicals are absorbed into an animal’s body, they also filter into the produce we eat, whether that is their meat, their milk or their eggs.
-For Livestock to be considered organic, it must be given organic feed, have access to the outdoors, cannot be given antibiotics, animal by-products or growth hormones, and the soil must have been free from fertilizers for a set period of time.
+For Livestock to be considered organic, it must be given organic feed, have access to the outdoors, cannot be given antibiotics, animal by-products or growth hormones,

 Antibiotics, drugs, and growth hormones are also directly passed into meat and dairy products.
 Farmers have been giving sex hormones and growth hormones to cattle to artificially increase the amount of meat and milk they produce without requiring extra feed.
 The hormones fed to cows cannot be broken down, even at high temperatures.
 Therefore, they remain in complete form and pass directly into the consumer’s diet when meat is eaten.